The DirectX geometry export converter for Okino's PolyTrans program writes out complete 3d scene databases

 Microsoft's 'Direct 3D' file format, including all mesh data (vertex normals, vertex colors, uv texture coordinates), hierarchy,

 skin weights exported from select source programs (real time deformation of single skin

 meshes by skeletons), as well as vertex duplication lists.

 Object animation conversion, resampling and capture from 3ds Max, CINEMA 4D, Maya, LightWave, U3D, Collada, FBX, etc. to DirectX is a critical and key feature of the

 As Okino was the first company to proactively develop a DirectX converter in

-cooperation with Microsoft around 1995, we personally guarantee professional conversions from all
+cooperation with Microsoft, we personally guarantee professional conversions from all

 main source programs, most importantly all animation and skinned mesh conversions such as from 3ds Max and Maya.
 DirectX is a notorious file format